Skip to content

 Yes

-model-metadata.yaml A file describing model's metadata, including input/output data requirements.
+model-metadata.yaml A file describing model's metadata, including input/output data requirements and runtime parameters.
 You can supply a schema that can then be used to validate the model when building and training a blueprint.
 A schema lets you specify whether a custom model supports or outputs:

 • Certain data types